-Cast has been a long held ambition of the borough and will be the cultural anchor of Doncaster’s landmark Civic and Cultural Quarter.
+Cast has been a long held ambition of the borough and is the cultural anchor of Doncaster’s landmark Civic and Cultural Quarter.

 In becoming a vibrant town centre meeting place, it will provide a catalyst for the redevelopment of the Waterdale area in much the same way as the Dome became the catalyst for the regeneration of the Lakeside area.
 It will be a key driver for the creative industries and evening economy and by adding to the town's growing portfolio of visitor attractions people will have even more reasons to visit and enjoy what Doncaster has to offer.
 This will be a welcome boost to the local economy.